 2000 words on why Mars bars are good

 That’s not to say that every product would benefit from a long copy treatment.
 There are plenty of studies that show that short copy is better suited to low cost, impulse buys like a bar of chocolate for instance.
 (Imagine an ad with a 2000 word exposition on the delights of a Mars bar.
-Hang on, actually that could work!)
+Hang on, actually, that could work!)
 And if we’re already very familiar with a product or brand we’re more likely to be sold on short – or at least shorter – copy.
-But when a product is a big ticket item, when it’s something technologically advanced or simply has a lot of features then a long copy ad is not only more informative but it’s reassuring too: “Look at all those words, it must be a serious bit of kit.”
+But when a product is a big-ticket item, when it’s something technologically advanced or simply has a lot of features then a long copy ad is not only more informative but it’s reassuring too: “Look at all those words, it must be a serious bit of kit.”

 I use the phrase “Look at all those words” advisedly, freely acknowledging that a big wodge of text might seem off-putting.
-But that’s where the craft and guile of the copywriter comes in.
-For a start a copywriter doesn’t necessarily expect a reader to read every word.
+But that’s where the craft and guile of the copywriter come in.
+For a start, a copywriter doesn’t necessarily expect a reader to read every word.
 That’s why the ad is divided up by sub-heads which give the whole story in a glance.
 The clever copywriter also knows that people are most likely to read the beginning and the end bits first so those paras had better be especially good.
 And if the copy is well crafted and compelling it should draw the customer in beyond that cursory look.

 Gone?
 Or just relocated?

 There’s one other thing that we tend to overlook in this ‘Internet Age’.
 The internet.
 One of the reasons why advertisers can get away with making every ad a short copy one is that they include their web address at the bottom of the copy where a prospect can go for more information.
-All the copy that used to be on the page is now on screen.
+All the copy that used to be on the page is now on the screen.
 Now, whether online copy should be long or short is a question for another day.